eddiewebb/json-resume/src/content/blog/school-board-candidate/index.md

 Hey Friends!

 I’ve submitted my nomination to be on the ballot for **School Board Member for the Peru Central School district**.
-The vote is May 17th from 12:00 noon to 9:00 p.m. in the High School Gymnasium.
+The vote is May 17th from 12:00 noon to 9:00 p.m. ([want reminders?](#want-an-election-day-reminder "Jump to reminders")) in the High School Gymnasium.
 I am very excited for this chance to support of our community, **and I need your help:**

 * If you have any questions or perspectives to share, I’d love to arrange time to chat.
 * If you’d like to share this email with others, please do.